revbayes/revbayes.github.io/tutorials/coalescent/index.md

 You should now have the following files in your data folder:

--   horses_homochronous_sequences.fasta: an alignment in FASTA format, containing sequences of 36 horse taxa, all sampled at the same time.
+-   horses_isochronous_sequences.fasta: an alignment in FASTA format, containing sequences of 36 horse taxa, all sampled at the same time.

 -   horses_heterochronous_sequences.fasta: an alignment in FASTA format, containing sequences of 173 horse taxa, sampled at various times.